MileHacker Logo

 Helpful Tip for Pottery Enthusiasts

 If planning a visit to Bizen for pottery, consult the Bizen-yaki When the festival is (typically during The month of october).
-This celebration has a broader selection, demonstrations, and often more favorable prices directly from the kilns.
+This festival has a broader selection, demonstrations, and often more favorable prices directly from the kilns.

 Activity Planning Summary